 Anand Sagar, Religious complex in Shegaon, India.

-The complex was established in 2005 by the Shri Gajanan Maharaj Mandir Trust to serve both religious and water resource needs.
-The project emerged from efforts to address infrastructure and water management challenges in the region.
+The complex was founded in 2005 by the Shri Gajanan Maharaj Mandir Trust, which designed it to serve both religious purposes and local water needs.
+The trust had already been active in Shegaon for decades before beginning this project.

-The artificial lake is fed by water from a nearby river through an engineered system.
-This water management approach has served as a model that other Indian regions have studied and adapted.
+The artificial lake is fed by water drawn from a nearby river through an engineered system, which is unusual for a site of this kind.
+Other parts of India have since looked at this water management approach as a reference for similar projects.

 The community of curious travelers